refinedev/refine/documentation/versioned_docs/version-2.xx.xx/guides-and-concepts/ssr-nextjs.md

 };
 ```

 `checkAuthentication` expects your `authProvider` and **getServerSideProps**'s `context`.
 It uses the `checkAuth` from the `authProvider` to check for authentication and returns `isAuthenticated` accordingly.
 It also returns a `redirect` object to handle unauthenticated case.
-It redirects to `/login` while keeping the original route to be navigated to after succesful login.
+It redirects to `/login` while keeping the original route to be navigated to after successful login.

 ## `syncWithLocation` and Query Parameters in SSR